Mikkomario/Utopia-Vault-Scala/README.txt

         Result now allows one to group rows based on two or more tables (grouped(...) methods).

-        Access, SingleAccess and ManyAccess traits were added for model access interfaces
+        Access, SingleAccess, ManyAccess, SingleAccessWithIds and ManyAccessWithIds -traits were added for model and index access interfaces

     Updates & Changes